 Jackson’s Bay, 1874-1879: Resolutely Untamed

-The first people breaking new ground anywhere are always brave, strong and visionary.
-Those who can choose where to break that ground make sacrifices because they believe in their choices.
+It takes people who are brave, strong, and visionary to break in new ground.
+Those able to choose where to break that ground make sacrifices because they believe in their choices.
 Others have circumstances thrust on them.

-If it had not been for an 1879 commission of inquiry into the Jackson’s Bay Special Settlement, we would have known little of the challenges and adversities that the first settlers endured there.
+If it had not been for an 1879 commission of inquiry into the Jackson’s Bay Special Settlement on the West Coast, we would have known little of the challenges and adversities that the first settlers endured there.
 Official records would have remained as just that—officially formal and detached from the reality of life that many people endured in what is still one of the most remote places in New Zealand.

 The Polish settler families who became part of the fractured community between 1875 and 1879 would have melted away.
-Official correspondence about their existence in the settlement would have been left at comments on two tragic deaths, and the group as a whole blamed for the demise of the settlement.
+Official correspondence about their existence in the settlement would have been left at comments on two tragic deaths, and the group among those blamed for the demise of the settlement.

 This story has been possible because English-speaking settlers who felt they had been exploited and unfairly treated, had the courage to protest.
 They wrote to newspaper editors and drew the attention of Hokitika’s House of Representatives member, Edmund Barff.
 They petitioned the colonial government.